-5.4.3.2.4 Direct the Town of Caledon to include policies for the three Rural Service Centres in its Official Plan, addressing the following: a) the intended role, function and distinct character of each Rural Service Centre; b) the population and employment forecasts for the year 2031; c) the Regional greenfield density and intensification targets; d) the policy requirements of the Greenbelt Plan for lands within Towns/Villages and Hamlets in the Protected Countryside; e) the minimization of crime by the use of such approaches as Crime Prevention Through Environmental Design (CPTED) principles; and f) other relevant issues.
-5.4.3.2.5 Direct the Town of Caledon, in cooperation with the Region , to prepare growth management and phasing strategies for the three Rural Service Centres and incorporate these strategies as policies in its Official Plan.
-These growth management and phasing strategies will address and incorporate issues such as the timing and efficient provision and financing of necessary services , fiscal impacts for the Region and the Town, staged build out and logical extensions to development and the sustainable rate of employment growth in relation to population growth.
-5.4.3.2.6 Consider Mayfield West, Bolton and Caledon East to be the only three Rural Service Centres in the Town of Caledon.
-5.4.3.2.7 The boundary shown on Schedule "D" and designated in the legend "Study Area Boundary" is the area within which additional growth for Mayfield West beyond the 2021
+- 5.4.3.2.3 Direct the Town, in consideration of the proposed Mayfield West Community Development Plan and its progress, to prepare: a secondary plan, prior to releasing the lands for residential development, and outlining the detailed land uses for lands within the Mayfield West Rural Service Centre, north of Mayfield Road, south of the Hwy 410 extension, and east of Kennedy Road. - 5.4.3.2.4 Direct the Town of Caledon to include policies for the three Rural Service Centres in its Official Plan, addressing the following: - a) the intended role, function and distinct character of each Rural Service Centre; - b) the population and employment forecasts for the year 2031; - the Regional greenfield density and intensification targets; - the policy requirements of the Greenbelt Plan for lands within Towns/Villages and Hamlets in the Protected Countryside; - e) the minimization of crime by the use of such approaches as Crime Prevention Through Environmental Design (CPTED) principles; and

+- f) other relevant issues. - 5.4.3.2.5 Direct the Town of Caledon, in cooperation with the Region, to prepare growth management and phasing strategies for the three Rural Service Centres and incorporate these strategies as policies in its Official Plan.
+These growth management and phasing strategies will address and incorporate issues such as the timing and efficient provision and financing of necessary services, fiscal impacts for the Region and the Town, staged build out and logical extensions to development and the sustainable rate of employment growth in relation to population growth. - 5.4.3.2.6 Consider Mayfield West, Bolton and Caledon East to be the only three Rural Service Centres in the Town of Caledon. - The boundary shown as a red dashed line on Schedule D and designated in the legend "Study Area Boundary" is the area within which additional growth for Mayfield West and Bolton beyond the 2031 population target is anticipated to occur.
+Any settlement boundary expansion for the Mayfield West or Bolton Rural Service Centres will be designated on the basis of a municipal comprehensive review and will require an amendment to this plan.
+(Adopted ROPA 30)